AlibabaCloudDocs/gpdb/intl.en-US/Quick Start/Connect to an AnalyticDB for PostgreSQL instance.md

 libpq is the C application programmer's interface to PostgreSQL.
 You can use libpq libraries to access and manage PostgreSQL databases in a C program.
 If Greenplum or PostgreSQL is deployed, you can find both the static and dynamic libraries of libpq in the lib directory.

-For example programs, click [30.19.
-Example Programs](http://www.postgresql.org/docs/8.3/static/libpq-example.html).
+For more information about examples, visit [Example Programs](http://www.postgresql.org/docs/8.3/static/libpq-example.html).

 For more information about libpq, visit [PostgreSQL 9.4.10 Documentation - Chapter 31. libpq - C Library](http://www.postgresql.org/docs/9.4/static/libpq.html).